ibbe08/Rean_wp-project/README.md

 This template is a tool to automate the installation of a basic WordPress site using AWS CloudFormation.
 The template sets up a VPC and all its components, an EC2 instance and uses CHEF to install WordPress on the instance.

-Stack Creation walkthrough on AWS
+# Stack creation walkthrough on AWS

 Create a KeyPair in the region you want to deploy the stack. https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html